ibm-cloud-docs/solution-tutorials/mean-stack.md

 6. Access your application, create a new user and log in

-## Create a database service in the cloud
+## Create instance of MongoDB database in the cloud

 {: #createdatabase}